liferay/liferay-docs/develop/tutorials/articles/03-portlets/01-mvc-portlet.markdown

 -  **`MVCResourceCommand`:** Use `-ResourceCommand` classes to execute resource serving in your MVC portlet, by responding to resource URLs.

+There must be some confusing configuration files to keep everything wired together and working properly, right?
+Wrong, it's all easily managed in the OSGi component in the `-Portlet` class.

 ## Liferay MVC Portlet Component

-Whether or not you're going to split up the controller into MVC command classes, you use a portlet Component class with a certain set of properties.
-Here's a simple portlet Component as an example:
+Whether or not you're going to split up the controller into MVC command classes, you use a portlet component class with a certain set of properties.
+Here's a simple portlet component as an example:

     @Component(
         immediate = true,